JasmineGong1107/Final-Project/README and OVERVIEW.md

-# Final-Project: Babson Notes Cloud User Instruction
+# Final-Project: Babson Notes Cloud
-## Before running, please install...
+## User Instruction: before running, please install...
 To run codes successfully, one should install the following libraries and extension in their command prompt:
 1) flask
 2) wt-forms